-The United Nations University Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) joined the family of UNU institutes in 2012.
+The UNU Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) joined the family of UNU institutes in 2012.

 The mission of UNU-FLORES is to contribute to the development of integrated and sustainable management strategies for the use of water, soil and waste resources in particular in developing and emerging countries in scientific, educational, managerial, technological and institutional terms.
 The institute will develop innovative concepts for target- and region-specific knowledge transfer as well as appropriate methodologies and approaches for postgraduate and professional education.